 What the project entails...

-2) A second set of interviews with another 20-30 people (again without a history of arthritis).
-As part of the interview, respondents are asked to respond to several short stories.
-Each of these stories will include a written account of some of the symptoms of RA or another chronic disease such as diabetes.
+2) A second set of interviews with another 31members of the general public (again without a history of arthritis) was conducted.
+As part of the interview, interviewees were asked to respond to several short stories describing symptoms of RA and other long-term illnesses such as angina.

-4) Following the research we will make a start with developing materials for the general public to increase awareness of RA.
+4) Following the full analysis of the research data which is currently ongoing we will make a start with developing materials for the general public to increase awareness of RA.